The Fisherman is Angry

 Eclipse of the Sun and Moon

-If the water in creeks and rivers is constantly disturbed by these natural conditions, it's inevitable that it affect the life of fishes.
-The only opinion for the animal is to take shelter under the sea-bed, or in the cavits of rocks at the bottom of the sea.
+If the water in creeks and rivers is constantly disturbed by these natural conditions, it's inevitable that it affects the life of fish.
+The only opinion for the animal is to take shelter under the sea-bed, or in the cavities of rocks at the bottom of the sea.

 Too hot or too cool a river or sea means there is not sufficient dissolved oxygen in the water.
 During a thunderstorm and heavy downpour, this usually happens.
 Therefore, the fishes in the rivers, seas, creeks, and promontories, and lakes will go underground to hibernate until conditions become normal again.

 All these are serious factors a local fisherman will take into consideration before venturing into the open seas for a fishing trip.

 Nevertheless, these can happen as an unforeseen circumstance during fair weather.
 And, the fisherman will return without a single or poor catch, making life difficult.
 Thus, he or she may be angry as there's no fish food to eat.